 Text is from the Brochure

 The color scheme of the brick exterior, pink and white, lends charm to the whole.
-Major sponsors are listed on the front cover and full details as to products used in this house are given in following paragraphs, together with literature and services available to the home builder.
+Major sponsors are listed on the front cover and full details as to products used in this house are given in following paragraphs.
 Readers are advised to consult these manufacturers for names of local distributors and any other desired information.
-This is one of the five GE All-Electric Homes.
-All lighting is planned according to standards of the National Better Light-Better Sight Bureau and electric wiring and wiring devices are installed under specifications of the National Adequate Wiring Bureau, 155 East 44th Street, New York.
+All lighting is planned according to standards of the National Better Light-Better Sight Bureau.
+Electric wiring and wiring devices are installed under the standards of the National Adequate Wiring Bureau, 155 East 44th Street, New York.

 Furnishings and decoration are by James McCreery & Company, Fifth Avenue and 34th Street, New York, N. Y., from whom prices and full information can be obtained.